excelsior-oss/excelsior-jet-maven-plugin/README.md

 ##### Disk Footprint Reduction

-The 32-bit versions of Excelsior JET feature disk footprint reduction of Excelsior JET runtime when [Global Optimizer](#global-optimizer) is enabled via compressing rarely used Java SE API classes in the resulting package.
+The 32-bit versions of Excelsior JET are capable of reducing the disk footprint of an application compiled with the [Global Optimizer](#global-optimizer) enabled, by compressing the (supposedly) unused Java SE API classes.

-To enable the Disk Footprint Reduction, add the following configuration parameter:
+To enable disk footprint reduction, add the following configuration parameter:

 `<diskFootprintReduction>`*disk-footprint-reduction-mode*`</diskFootprintReduction>`

 The available modes are:

 * `none` - disable compression
-* `medium` - use simple compression with minimum overhead at runtime on decompression
+* `medium` - use a simple compression with minimal run time overheads and selective decompression
-* `high-memory` - Java SE API classes are compressed as a whole resulting into much better disk footprint reduction than medium compression.
-However if the compressed classes will be accessed at runtime the whole bundle must be decompressed to retrieve a necessary class. `high-memory` reduction mode decompresses the bundle into the heap (that can be garbage collected lately)
+* `high-memory` - compress all class files as a whole, resulting in a more significant disk footprint reduction compared to medium compression.
+The downside is that the entire bundle has to be decompressed to retrieve a single class, if it turns out to be required at run time.
+In the `high-memory` mode, the bundle is decompressed onto the heap and can be garbage collected later.
-* `high-disk` - the same as `high-memory` but on demand decompression occurs to the temp directory
+* `high-disk` - compress as in the `high-memory` mode, decompress to the temp directory

 #### Java Runtime Slim-Down Configurations